 I left Bozak wondering where I would go next, never to imagine a sequence of events that would result in a life changing experience.
 As a result of helping a baby robin that had fallen out of its nest, I found myself offered a job in a facility that even with the best education, I could not have hoped to enter.
 I was offered a position at the IBM T. J. Watson research “Think Tank” facility in Yorktown Heights, New York.
-I spent the first 2&1/2 years working to support several scientists in the field of surface science.
+I spent the first 3 years working to support several scientists in the field of surface science.
 I learned ultra high vacuum technology and various other instrumentation techniques used in the effort to study atomic arrangements on the surface of crystalline metals.
 IBM took the Nobel prize two years running, and it was a fascinating period to say the least.
 IBM research was populated with the best and brightest, many of whom I had the good fortune to know.
 I spent the next nine years in VLSI Low End Packaging (very large scale integrated circuit low end packaging, a part of the Advanced Technology Packaging Laboratories), a fascinating area begging for development.
 The "New World" was emerging, and the technological requirements included ways of driving the cost down, reliability up, interconnecting more wires, get the power in and the heat out.
 These demands outlined some of the boundaries of the new electronic frontier.
 I worked in three separate laboratories won numerous awards for unique solutions to otherwise unsolvable technical issues.

 Even though it appeared as if I had abandoned my first love, this was surely not the case, for while I spent my days at the cutting-edge of technology in a think tank environment, I spend my evenings and weekends maintaining an endeavor I had started years before: a school I funded for the preservation of audio and engineering skills in which many young people participated.
 I gleaned no small amount of satisfaction attracting, teaching and "graduating" many would be technicians and engineers who were otherwise unable to discover a bridge between their desires and the realities of the requirements for technical positions of which they dreamed.

-At the outset of this essay, I indicated that I felt that I was more fortuante than most, becasue I always knew what I wanted to do.
-I have always been fascinated with materials and their arrangements into an endless variety of objects and substance, both useful and necessary to allow us to progress in our development as beings.
+At the outset of this essay, I indicated that I felt that I was more fortunate than most, because I always knew what I wanted to do.
+I have always been fascinated with materials and their arrangements into an endless variety of objects and substance, both useful and necessary which accompany us in our progress and development as beings.
 Of the many of the things that I seemingly understand, it remains a mystery that I do, as it would appear as if I had not paid in any way to be able to understand them; at least not in any way that I can remember in the memories of this lifetime.
 However, James Allen once said "Not what he wishes and prays for does a man get, but what he justly earns.
 His wishes and prayers are only gratified and answered when they harmonize with his thoughts and actions".
-In that sense alone I have paid through working constantly to see all things as new, in varied arrangement, and never to harbor the feeling that most of the important or simple, yet elegantlyl useful, inventions have already been done; nor have I harbored the dark feeling that I cannot do some of them.
+In that sense alone I have paid through working constantly to see all things as new, in varied arrangement, and prayed to never to feel that most of the important, simple, yet elegantlly useful inventions have already been done; nor have I harbored the dark feeling that I cannot do some of them.

-It is to this endeavor and more that has created inventions numbering over 100, and to which I have devoted all of my attention over the past 16 years through the expansion of the Soundsmith Corporation; a company who’s founding principles have been carved out of a lifetime of wonder, mystery, gratitude, joy and unplanned challenges.
+It is to this endeavor and more that has created inventions numbering over 140, and to which I have devoted all of my attention over the past 25 years through the expansion of the Soundsmith Corporation; a company who’s founding principles have been carved out of a lifetime of wonder, mystery, gratitude, joy and unforeseen challenges.
 And the work goes on.

-Occasionally a visitor who has read the website before a vist to our facility will ask: "Have you been inventing all your life?” my answer is simple.
+Occasionally a visitor who has read the website before a visit to our facility will ask: "Have you been inventing all your life?”